 Be careful at ATMS.
 A bank machine swallowed my friend’s card and the local branch of the issuing bank was no help.
 To get a replacement she had to contact customer service in the US on Twitter.
 Even though the exchange rate wasn’t very good, I opted for changing money at the airport or hotel.

-When staying at the Marriott, be aware that his hotel was the target of a suicide truck bomb in 2008, killing at least 54 people, injuring several hundred and leaving a large crater in the hotel.
+When staying at the Marriott Hotel in Islamabad, be aware that his hotel was the target of a suicide truck bomb in 2008, killing at least 54 people, injuring several hundred and leaving a large crater in the hotel.
 Security is a concern every time you enter or leave.
 On my first visit, I was welcomed to the home of a Pakistani journalist and his charming family.
 They managed to get the kids’ homework done and put dinner on the table just in time for the nightly “load shedding” blackout, and we ate by candlelight.

 The city is laid out in blocks with large undeveloped spaces and doesn’t invite the visitor to take a stroll anywhere.
 Again, you’ll rely on your local contacts to show you such highlights as the Great Faisal mosque, which is off limits to non-believers.
 All government buildings, and even NGOs, have dudes with automatic weapons to guard their gated compounds.
 Friends will guide you to places like Khaadi for upscale clothing, or outlets for more basic handicrafts with negotiable prices.
 Saidpur Village, while touristy, gives a glimpse of life outside the urban zones, where kids will eagerly jump in front of your camera and a nearby goat market shows off tonight’s dinner still on the hoof.
 To escape the city, plan a trip up the Margalla Hills to the Monal restaurant.